Finding Clinical Trials Transparency

 Initiatives to improve clinical trial transparency have historically focused on registering clinical trials and publishing summary trial results.
 Now, recent actions taken by the European Medicines Agency (EMA) aim to radically improve transparency in the drug approvals process.

-Last year the EMA implemented Policy 0070, which requires publication of a drug trial’s clinical study report (CSR) if that drug receives market authorization.
+The EMA implemented Policy 0070, which requires publication of a drug trial’s clinical study report (CSR) if that drug receives market authorization.
 Making the anonymized CSR publicly available on the web is seen as a significant step on the path to transparency.
 The document provides extensive details on the clinical trial, including the study objective, the investigational plan and study design, the evaluation and analysis were done, and specifics about the patients who participated.

 It is this last item in particular — detailed information about the experience of the study’s participants in the trial — that creates huge privacy concerns and has the biopharmaceutical community wondering how to meet the EMA’s new transparency initiative while remaining compliant with privacy legislation.
 Publishing the CSR, or sharing the individual participant data (IPD) that is at the heart of any clinical trial, introduces a risk to the privacy of the trial’s participants.